briankeegan/Boggle-Riff/README.md

 ## Boggle Experiment

-Challenged myself to build a boggle board and have it "solve" itself.
+Challenged myself to build a boggle board and have it "solve" itself and be playable.

 ## The Board